Universal sublinear resistivity in vanadium kagome materials hosting charge density waves: Introduction

 We undertake a detailed study on electrical transport and magnetic properties of ScV$_6$Sn$_6$ and its sister compound LuV$_6$Sn$_6$.
 Although their electronic structures are nearly identical, our results suggest the Lu compound does not host a CDW.
 We compare these isostructural compounds to explore how unusual CDW order and fluctuation impact the transport properties ScV$_6$Sn$_6$ uncovering three key observations.
-First, both above and below transition temperature ScV$_6$Sn$_6$ has a remarkably large magnetoresistance for current along the $c$ axis.
-Second, we observe a $T^{2/3}$ non-Fermi liquid temperature dependence of the resistivity in ScV$_6$Sn$_6$ above $T_\mathrm{CDW}$ not present in CDW-free LuV$_6$Sn$_6$.
-This behavior is also observed in KV$_3$Sb$_5$, RbV$_3$Sb$_5$, and CsV$_3$Sb$_5$ suggesting this sublinear resistivity is a universal phenomena in the vanadium CDW kagome metals above $T_\mathrm{CDW}$.
+First, both above and below the transition temperature ScV$_6$Sn$_6$ have a remarkably large magnetoresistance for current along the $c$ axis.
+Second, we observe a $T^{3/5}$ non-Fermi liquid temperature dependence of the resistivity in ScV$_6$Sn$_6$ above $T_\mathrm{CDW}$, which is absent in CDW-free LuV$_6$Sn$_6$.
+The scaling of resistivity by $T^{3/5}$ is also observed in KV$_3$Sb$_5$, RbV$_3$Sb$_5$, and CsV$_3$Sb$_5$ suggesting this sublinear resistivity is a universal phenomenon in the vanadium CDW kagome metals above $T_\mathrm{CDW}$.
+We attribute the $\frac{3}{5}$ non-trivial exponent to the Coulomb scattering between fast Dirac pocket and flat Van Hove singularity pocket.
 Third, we note that ScV$_6$Sn$_6$ exhibits anomalous Hall effect-like behavior below $T_\mathrm{CDW}$ that is absent in the Lu compound.
 Our study establishes comparisons of ScV$_6$Sn$_6$ and LuV$_6$Sn$_6$ as a critical tool in future understandings of the nature of the CDW in ScV$_6$Sn$_6$.